Razzennest: Filming

 Principal photography started on 2 March 2022, entirely in the Rohrwald region, with most of the shots in the villages Oberrohrbach (Leobendorf), Niederhollabrunn, Niederfellabrunn, and Leitzersdorf.
-Grenzfurthner states that the film "provided an exciting chance to portray a fascinating landscape, the Rohrwald, which is only a few kilometers from where I grew up."
+Grenzfurthner stated that the film "provided an exciting chance to portray a fascinating landscape, the Rohrwald, which is only a few kilometers from where I grew up."

-As the plot focuses on the so-called Schwedenhöhlen (Swedish Caves), earthen stables that were carved into the loess in the 16th and 17th centuries, the film was shot at these very locations, bringing their historical significance to life.
+As the plot focuses on the so-called Schwedenhöhlen (Swedish Caves), earthen stables that were carved into the loess in the 16th and 17th centuries, the film was shot at these locations, using them as part of its visual and historical setting.

+The visual layer of the film consists largely of unpopulated images of the Rohrwald and its surroundings.
+Reviews described the fictional documentary footage as including static shots of rural objects and landscapes, drone images of the area and nearby Burg Kreuzenstein, as well as cave-like tunnels in the forest.
+Grenzfurthner cited Nikolaus Geyrhalter's documentary Homo Sapiens as an influence on the static, depopulated visual style of the fictional documentary within the film.

-Post-production
+Post-production and sound design

-Grenzfurthner edited the film himself and mentioned in interviews that he wanted to be as precise as possible with the style and pace of the fictitious director/editor Oosthuizen.
+Grenzfurthner edited the film himself and said in interviews that he wanted to be precise with the style and pace associated with the fictitious director/editor Oosthuizen.

+Sound was central to the film's production concept.
+In a 2023 interview with Keyframe, Grenzfurthner said that his work on Masking Threshold, especially its use of sound to represent tinnitus and psychological disintegration, led him to further explore dramatic sound in Razzennest.
+He worked with Daniel Hasibar and Fabian Wessely on the film's sound design.
+Critics frequently noted that the film's horror is conveyed primarily through voices, foley effects, and sound rather than through visible action.
+Film Threat described the film as an unusually claustrophobic work in which the audience never sees the main characters' actions, while the images function as tonal counterpoints to what is heard on the commentary track.

 Music

 The soundtrack was created by German experimental electronic musician Alec Empire.

-Critic Richard Propes writes about the soundtrack: "Alec Empire's original score for the film is an immersive creepster that complements the visuals without dominating them.
-Empire never tells us what to think or feel, a refreshing approach consistent with Grenzfurthner's own artistry."
+Critic Richard Propes described Empire's original score as complementing the visuals without dominating them.

 Release

 Razzennest had its world premiere on 29 September 2022 at Fantastic Fest as part of the Burnt Ends showcase.
-Festival curator Annick Mahnert calls it "an audio commentary feature film filled with surprises and inside jokes."
+Festival curator Annick Mahnert called it "an audio commentary feature film filled with surprises and inside jokes."
 The European premiere took place at the B3 Biennial of the Moving Image in Frankfurt.
-Festivals such as Nightmares Film Festival, A Night of Horror International Film Festival, South African Horrorfest, Cucalorus Film Festival, Feratum Film Festival (Mexico), and BizarroLand Film Festival have screened the film.
+Festivals such as Nightmares Film Festival, A Night of Horror International Film Festival, South African Horrorfest, Cucalorus Film Festival, Feratum Film Festival in Mexico, and BizarroLand Film Festival have screened the film.
 The Austrian premiere was at Diagonale 2023 in Graz.

 It was released on the US streaming service Fandor on 2 May 2023.